-Levies are normally only increased if there is a need to do new works or there are additional expenses.
+Contributions are normally only increased if there is a need to do new works or there are additional expenses.
 Ask why the increase is being made if you are not sure.

 If you are concerned about rising costs you could try to negotiate paying in instalments.
-If you think the levies are really too high, you can lodge an application for mediation with Fair Trading to try to resolve the matter.
+If you think the contributions are really too high, you can lodge an application for mediation with Fair Trading to try to resolve the matter.

-The owners corporation can impose a charge of 10% simple interest for levies not paid within 1 month of their due date.
+The owners corporation can impose a charge of 10% simple interest for contributions not paid within 1 month of their due date.
 The owners corporation can also take debt recovery action through the local court.